Brett-Tanner/Journal/2024/Oct_24.md

 # October 10th

+- [x] Bang head against email wall for another hour and a half
+- [x] Set up Jayson's AWS creds/EB CLI
 - Add organisation ID to kids
-  - [] Add to values uploaded from CSV
-  - [] Add uploaded students to their school's only class if KU student
+  - [x] Add uploaded students to their school's only class if KU student
-  - [] Create default teacher and class when new schools create
+  - [x] Create default teacher and class when new schools create

+# October 11th

 - [] Add event lessons
   - [] They're gonna need an attached image to display
   - [] Use the cards for teacher lessons as a template, same basic layout too